Alluxio/alluxio/docs/File-System-API.md

 ### Creating a File

 All metadata operations as well as opening a file for reading or creating a file for writing are done through the TachyonFileSystem object.
-Since Tachyon is write once for files, it is encouraged to use `TachyonFileSystem#getOutStream(TachyonURI)` to create a file and get the stream object to write it at the same time.
+Since Tachyon files are immutable once written, it is encouraged to use `TachyonFileSystem#getOutStream(TachyonURI)` to create a file and get the stream object to write it at the same time.
 For example:

 ```java
 TachyonFileSystem tfs = TachyonFileSystemFactory.get();